Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/features-and-requirements.md

   - The User will be able to override the list of critiques to focus on
   - The User will be able to suggest their own critiques

-- Agent progress will be saved incrementally as a linked list to allow the user to revert to a previous progress point or quickly train another agent with existing data
+- Agent writing progress will be saved incrementally as a linked list
+  -  Users will be able to revert to a previous progress point or quickly train another agent with existing data

 - Users will be able to directly edit drafts

-- User account data, Agent Progress, and writing drafts will all be stored in a database
+- User account data, Agent writing progress, and writing drafts will all be stored in a database
+  - Users can decide which writing drafts to save, and which to discard

 ## Nonfunctional Requirements